 - Discuss with a classmate or friend: Did you think your privacy settings kept others from seeing your photos or online information?
 What should you do?

 - What was this experiment about?
 What did he find?

-5. Share what you have learned from this Quest by using the this pdf fileor Microsoft Worddocument, and create your own personal Cyber Shield, explaining what steps you can take to protect yourself in the Digital World.
+6. Share what you have learned from this Quest by using this Cybershield Template and create your own personal Cyber Shield, explaining what steps you can take to protect yourself in the Digital World.

 Completing this Quest